matheus-custodio/dex/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Platform to show what I learned and developed, deployed at BSCTESTNET, currently only with trading and balances read functionality.
+Platform to show what I learned and developed, inspired by [Position Exchange](https://app.position.exchange/), deployed at BSCTESTNET, currently only with trading and balances read functionality.
 ### Built With
 * [Next.js](https://nextjs.org/)
 * [React.js](https://reactjs.org/)